AdamTomaja/dev-toolkit/README.md

 ## Application
 Application defines a binary file on Your computer.
 * path - path to binary file localized on Your hdd, You can also use ${parameter-name} syntax here

+## Group
+It`s possible to define list of groups with descriptions.
+For example when You need to order Your groups.

 ## Parameter
 Parameter defines some kind of variable which can be used later in preset.